RGBeter/Neptune/README.md

   the connector. /AS can be tapped from the labeled pad on `R75`.
 Remove these connections before installing the 32X hardware.

+* When testing a newly-built Neptune, trying different kinds of cartridges and peripherals is useful for troubleshooting issues.
+Original Mega Drive cartridges are a good place to start as these should run even if the 32X hardware isn't fully operational.
+Running Master System cartridges via an adapter also hits different functionality in the MD VDP/ASIC, Z80, memory, etc. If no cartridges work, you may be able to boot to the BIOS screen of a Mega CD/Sega CD, which would point to issues around the cartridge slot and/or 32X bus multiplexing.
+  Once the basic functionality is verified, diagnostics such as those in the [240p Test Suite][240p] and Mars Checker can be used to troubleshoot any remaining issues.

 * For a fully assembled board WITHOUT any cables connected there should be around 350 Ohms between VCC and ground.
 If you measure something wildly different this may indicate a short, an incorrectly installed IC or similar.
 With the video